-Often overlooked, an attic has the potential to be more than just a place for storing Christmas decorations.
-If you’re not using your attic space for anything other than storage, you’re essentially wasting perfectly good living space until you finish it out.
-Many homes have plenty of accommodating space overhead.
-What distracts people from utilizing the room is the absence of finished walls and a solid floor.
+Often overlooked, your attic has the potential to be more than just a place for storing Christmas decorations.
+If you’re not using your attic for anything other than storage, you’re wasting perfectly good living space until you finish it out.
+Many homes have plenty of room to accommodate a family’s needs.
+What distracts people from utilizing it is the absence of finished walls and a solid floor.
 The addition or conversion of a room can seem daunting.
-After all, not every homeowner possesses the carpentry skills needed for such a conversion, but every homeowner can take advantage of conceivable living space and added home value by hiring the right home remodeling contractor.
+After all, not every homeowner possesses the carpentry skills needed for such a conversion.
+But, with the right information and contractor, an attic renovation can add usable space and value to your home.

 Attic Renovation Ideas

 An attic renovation can give you the ability to create a variety of different spaces for your family to utilize.
 Consider finishing out attic space to add a: